Newsom writes children’s book about boy with dyslexia - NewsBreak

 He has written a children’s book.

 Philomel Books, an imprint of Penguin Young Readers, announced Thursday that Newsom’s “Ben and Emma’s Big Hit” is scheduled for Dec.
 7. Illustrated by Alexandra Thompson, the book draws upon Newsom’s dyslexia in telling of a boy named Ben and his struggles in school.
-The words will appear in OpenDyslexic font to make it more readable for people with dyslexia.
+The words will appear in OpenDyslexic font to make it more readable for people with dyslexia.‘I don’t know where I would go:’ San Diegans worry about housing as state eviction ban expires

 “My self-esteem and my grades suffered until I learned about dyslexia and strategies for dealing with it; so I wrote this book in hopes of helping support young people struggling with learning disabilities.”